 But you’d be missing out.
 One citywide favorite you’ll frequently happen across is porchetta.
 These juicy chunks of slow-roasted pork are seasoned with salt and rosemary before being served up as a sandwich.
 The bread used varies, but try to find porchetta served between slices of crisp pizza bianca for the real deal.

 Newer is the Trapizzino—the word a portmanteau of tramezzino (“sandwich”) and pizza.
 This hybrid take-away is a cone of baked pizza dough stuffed with mouth-watering fillings that include eggplant parmesan, braised tripe, or burrata with anchovies.
 There’s also a dessert version of the trapizzino—vanilla sponge cake foaming over with chocolate-laced whipped cream.

 As Rome’s most popular tourist site, Vatican City is extremely well attended seven days a week by international visitors and Catholic pilgrims.
 However, once you’re admitted into the Catholic city-state, what treasures await.

-Vatican City is a city within a city.
-It’s also a city-sized museum.
+Vatican City is a city within a city, and home to some of the best museums in Rome.
 As such, with only three days in Rome, joining a queue-skipping guided tour is essential.

-Your guide will show you the highlights of the Vatican Museums (which contain the Sistine Chapel) and Saint Peter’s Basilica.
+Your guide will show you the highlights of the Vatican Museums (which contain the Sistine Chapel) and Saint Peter’s Basilica, one of the most famed churches in Rome.
 The museums house an immense selection of artistic treasures, with Michaelangelo’s frescos in the Sistine Chapel a must-see among an ocean of must-sees.
 The basilica is equally awe-inspiring with Michelangelo’s “Pietà” and Bernini’s pulpit serving as memorable highlights.

 6 p.m.: Explore Testaccio